NASA Portal

 How does my club submit an application?

 Only online applications will be accepted.
-You will need to designate two different members from your club as club contacts.
+You must list at least two (2) different members from your club as club coordinators and contacts.

 What happens when my club applies for membership?